-- The Department has been able to acquire a grant to provide bottled drinking water to the customers in CSA 70 W3.
-The Department is providing bottled water in the interim due to the uranium levels until a treatment system can be installed.
-Bottled water is being provided at the rate of one half-gallon (.5) of water, per person, per day to all customers who desire to receive it. - The Department is working with the State to obtain grant funding for uranium treatment.
-Updates with our progress is expected to be available to the community in 2021-22.
+The Department has been able to acquire a grant to provide bottled drinking water to the customers in CSA 70 W3.
+The Department is provided bottled water in the interim due to the uranium levels until a treatment system can be installed.
+Bottled water is being provided at the rate of up to 60 gallons per household per month to all customers who desire to receive it.

+The Department is working with the State to obtain grant funding for uranium treatment.
+Updates with our progress is expected to be available to the community in 2023-2024.